Average Home Insurance Cost in Illinois

 How We Analyzed Illinois Home Insurance Rates

 MoneyGeek calculated Illinois home insurance estimates using actual rate data from major insurers.
-We created a standard homeowner profile to ensure fair comparisons across different factors that affect your premium.
+We created a standard homeowner profile.

 Our baseline profile includes $250,000 in dwelling coverage, $125,000 in personal property coverage, $200,000 in liability coverage, and a $1,000 deductible.
 The analysis assumes a home built in 2000 with frame construction and a composition roof, plus no insurance claims filed in the past five years.

-We selected these details because they match typical Illinois homeowners.
-The $250,000 dwelling coverage aligns with median home values across many Illinois markets.
-The 2000 construction year represents the most common age range for homes in the state.
+These details reflect typical Illinois homeowners.
+The $250,000 dwelling coverage aligns with median home values across many Illinois markets and the 2000 construction year covers the most common age range for homes in the state.

-Our research method changed one factor at a time while keeping everything else identical.
-For example, when testing how home age affects rates, we compared houses built in 1980, 2000 and 2020 while maintaining the same coverage amounts and homeowner characteristics.
-This approach shows the true impact of each individual factor.
+Each analysis adjusted one factor at a time while holding everything else constant.
+To test how home age affects rates, for example, MoneyGeek compared homes built in 1980, 2000 and 2020 using the same coverage amounts and homeowner profile.
+This isolates the true effect of each variable.

 Your actual premiums will vary depending on your specific situation, including your home's construction type, roof condition, location, coverage choices, claims history, credit score and chosen insurance company.
 These rate comparisons demonstrate how much each factor influences your final cost.